hharnisc/hharnisc.github.io/slides/twilio-console-jamstack-migration.md

 class: middle, inverse

-# The Jamstack architecture has caused a shift in how Twilio thinks about frontend applications.
+# The Jamstack architecture has caused a shift in how .twilio[Twilio] thinks about frontend applications.

 ???